Legal AI With No Cloud Required: A New Standard for Confidentiality

 The Stakes of Attorney–Client Privilege

 Few industries operate under a privilege regime as ironclad as the legal sector.
 Emails, draft agreements, and interview notes routinely contain trade secrets, merger plans, or sensitive personal data.
-Accidentally exposing any data can spark malpractice claims, derail a deal, or compromise a litigation strategy before the first hearing.
+Accidentally exposing any sensitive data can spark malpractice claims, derail a deal, or compromise a litigation strategy before the first hearing.
+For law firms, data privacy and data protection are inseparable from client trust.

 Regulatory Pressure and Data-Residency Mandates